tuannho0802/Front-end-Challenge/README.md

+Use the command below by terminal

 ### npm i

 ### npm run start

-after use 2 command, the project will start at local host
+after use this 2 command, the project will start at local host